danachen/Ruby/reduce.md

-This is how #reduce is introduced in the [Ruby docs](https://ruby-doc.org/core-2.4.0/Enumerable.html#method-i-reduce):
+This is how #reduce is introduced in [Ruby docs](https://ruby-doc.org/core-2.4.0/Enumerable.html#method-i-reduce):

 Sum some numbers
 `(5..10).reduce(:+)                             #=> 45`